Italian Citizenship By Descent (Jure Sanguinis)

 Jure Sanguinis (or Jus Sanguinis) is Latin for “right of blood” and is synonymous with “by descent”.
 Italy has favorable laws regarding citizenship and considers those of Italian descent “family”.
 In many cases Italy allows those with Italian ancestors to claim Italian citizenship by descent (Jure Sanguinis).
-Once a person is granted Italian citizenship, they are allowed all of the rights and privileges of those born in Italy and can obtain a European Union passport.
+Once a person is granted Italian birthright citizenship, they are allowed all of the rights and privileges of those born in Italy and can obtain a European Union passport.

-These children, however, can claim Italian citizenship by descent as Italy recognizes jure sanguinis.
-However, they must prove that their Italian ancestor was, in fact, an Italian citizen when they were born.
-This citizenship can then be passed onto their future generations down the line.
+You can claim Italian citizenship through descent as Italy recognizes jure sanguinis (by the bloodline).
+However, you must prove that your Italian ancestor was, in fact, an Italian citizen or had the right to claim Italian citizenship when they were born.
+This blood right citizenship can then be passed onto their future generations down the bloodline.

 Before you can apply for Italian citizenship jure sanguinis, you must know some important information: